-In the past two weeks, we’ve heard from a growing number of businesses who are struggling with the costs and delays inherent in adding new voice carriers as employees and students work from home in larger and larger numbers.
+We’ve heard from a growing number of businesses who are struggling with the costs and delays inherent in adding new voice carriers as employees and students work from home in larger and larger numbers.
 Overall demand for telemedicine, online conferencing, messaging, and voice over IP (VoIP) calls per second and bandwidth are increasing. thinQ is focused on delivering scalable, customizable, and intuitive voice and messaging services in the cloud to serve businesses of all shapes and sizes.

 “thinQ was purpose-built in the cloud to scale voice and messaging resources as needed to meet any rising demand for telecom services,” said Aaron Leon, CEO.
 “We’re here to play our part in the coronavirus mitigation efforts by expanding capacity for partners who need it to allow businesses to have employees work and make calls or teleconference from home, as well as have schools scale text messaging from education apps, and more.”